ctrladiti/rental-price-recommender/files_usecase.md

 | Pipeline      | Saved as `preprocessing_pipeline.pkl`   |
 | Train/Test    | 4 `.pkl` files for training and testing |

-This file prepares your data for modeling and is essential to maintain consistency in input transformations at both training and prediction time.
+This file prepares the data for modeling and is essential to maintain consistency in input transformations at both training and prediction time.

 ---
 ---